 - Have a Halloween Egg Hunt.
 Fill small pumpkins or Halloween painted plastic eggs with treats.
 Hide outdoors or around the house.
 After dark, use only a flashlight and go hunting for them.

 These are a few of our favorite ideas.
-Want more fun Halloween ideas?
-A quick web search will give you lots of games, crafts and treats.
 Hope your October is filled with lots of Halloween family fun!